-2 Credits (1 Lecture 1 Lab 0 Shop) 3 Hrs/Wk (1 Hr.
+3 Hrs/Wk (1 Hr.
 Lecture 2 Hrs.
-Lab) \15 wks

-The student experiences lab work and study involving hand-cut and photographically prepared indirect and direct stencils, screen materials, and ink and its relationship to substrates.
+Lab) 15 wks The student experiences lab work and study involving hand-cut and photographically prepared indirect and direct stencils, screen materials, and ink and its relationship to substrates.
 The course presents an industrial approach to screen-printing.
+Students will be expected to complete lab assignments in a "hands on" lab environment as well as independent work outside the classroom.
 Prerequisite: GAT 111 or Faculty approval.